torqueaj/AI/temp.md

 ### Steps
 1. Start at the initial node.
+    - Set the initial node as the current node.
 2. Evaluate the heuristic for available nodes.
+    - Calculate a heuristic value for each unvisited neighboring node.
 3. Choose the node with the best heuristic value.
+    - Select the node with the lowest heuristic value as the current node.
 4. Explore the chosen node.
+    - Enqueue all unvisited neighboring nodes.
 5. Repeat until the goal is found or the search terminates.
+    - Dequeue the next node from the queue and set it as the current node.

 ### Advantages
 - Efficiency with a good heuristic.